©2020 William A. Lasher

 “Alright then.
 I’ve been in touch with General Pierpont.
 Your squadron is ordered to refuel and proceed back to Cairo where Sergeant Delone will face a general court martial.”

 We made better time on the trip back to Cairo by sailing due north instead of following the meanders of the Nile.
 At night, Moonblade used the North Star, a Ursae Minoris, as a beacon to set our course.
 Because of Johnny’s natural talent in navigation, the Fiery Crimson Messenger became the designated lead ship in our squadron.
-Molly and Captain Galloway plotted our course on the charts, and using a sextant, compass, and other tools, Moonblade did the actual nuts and bolts work of getting us there.
+Molly plotted our course on the charts, and using a sextant, compass, and other tools, Moonblade did the actual nuts and bolts work of getting us there.

 Five days later, we arrived in Cairo to find little had changed in the situation with the rebels.
 The city was still a live fire combat zone meaning liberty restrictions were back in effect.
 No one could leave the airship station without an approved reason for doing so.
 We had time on our hands before Delone’s court martial – ten days, so we went to work on maintenance and cleaning chores to stay busy.